“A beautifully restored 18th-century chateau where deep luxury, relaxed informality and delicious food rule an

 - Wine tasting

-This is an extremely family-friendly B&B. Baby baths and cots are available, as are earlier meal times.
-Outside, there’s a playground with swings, a trampoline and a treehouse, then the grounds and woods to explore - hide and seek would be great fun here!
+This is an extremely family-friendly B&B. Baby baths and cots are available.
+Outside, there’s a playground with swings, a trampoline and a treehouse, then the grounds and woods to explore – hide and seek would be great fun here!
 Tim and Rebecca’s children are willing playmates, as is their dog Monty.

 Family friendly accommodation:

 The two suites (Meadow and Honey) both have second bedrooms that sleep two children (or adults).
 A baby cot can be added to the Garden Room on request.
 Maurice's House in the grounds is perfect for a family of four with two double bedrooms, a big kitchen and a private garden.
 The antique day bed in the Honey Suite is only suitable for children up to age eight, and Maurice's House has steep open stairs so isn't advised for infants and toddlers.

 - High chair